npkgz/cli-progress/README.md

 * Only visible in TTY environments
 * No callbacks required - designed as pure, external controlled UI widget
 * Works in Asynchronous and Synchronous tasks
+* Preset/Theme support

-*Successful tested on Windows10, Debian 8.2 and Ubuntu 14 LTS*
+*Successful tested on Windows10, Debian 8 and Ubuntu 14,15,16*

 Installation
 ------------